Diese Seite auf Deutsch!

 reolineata

-Movie: "The Lynx Nudibranch" (Phidiana lynceus).
+Video: "The Lynx Nudibranch" (Phidiana lynceus).
 Source: Coral Morphologic.
-Also not the oyster's (Spondylus americanus) pallial ocelles!
+Also note the oyster's (Spondylus americanus) mantle eyes or ocelles!

 Nutrition

-Generally, nudibranchs are predators or they feed on carrion.
-There is a more or less noticeable specialization in food.
-Some nudibranchs feed on sponges, others on bryozoans, polyps or jellyfish, tunicates, barnacles or sea anemones.
-Some nudibranchs even feed on other sea slugs, other nudibranchs or even smaller ones of their own kind.
+Nudibranchs are generally carnivorous or feed on carrion, often showing a more or less pronounced degree of dietary specialisation.
+Some species feed on sponges, others on bryozoans, hydroids or jellyfish (Hydrozoa), tunicates (Tunicata), barnacles or sea anemones.
+Certain nudibranchs also prey on other marine slugs, including other nudibranchs, and may even consume smaller individuals of their own species.

 Pteraeolidia ianthina (Aeolidia) from Australia.